irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.htlc.MsgRefundHTLCResponse"></a>

 ### MsgRefundHTLCResponse
-MsgRefundHTLCResponse defines the Msg/RefundHTLC response type.
+MsgRefundHTLCResponse defines the Msg/RefundHTLC response type